Josh Burdon: Career

 2016 saw Burdon relocated to China to spearhead BlackArts Racing Team season in the Asian Formula Renault Series.
 He won the championship with 7 out of 12 race wins.

-Burdon competed in the 2017-18 Asian Le Mans Series in LMP3 with KC Motorgroup, joining him was Neric Wei and Louis Prette.
+Burdon competed in the 2017–18 Asian Le Mans Series in LMP3 with KC Motorgroup, joining him was Neric Wei and Louis Prette.
 Burdon swept qualifying after winning 4 pole positions from 4 attempts at Zhuhai International Circuit, Fuji Speedway, Chang International Circuit and Sepang International Circuit.
 Burdon, Wei and Prette won in Zhuhai, Thailand and were leading the final race in Sepang when an exhaust broke and took them out of contention for the win.
 They ended second in the championship.

 In 2018 Burdon was signed by Taiwanese celebrity Jimmy Lin to compete for his team PTRS in the China LMP3 Series.
 Burdon won the championship after dominating the final round in Tianjin, despite a publicly difficult relationship with the team as the season progressed.
 He also competed in the first rounds of GT World Challenge Asia with Absolute Racing, partnering with Anthony Liu driving an Audi R8 LMS GT3 as a Pro Am lineup, Burdon picked up pole position on his GT3 debut in Sepang International Circuit, Malaysia.

 Pre season in 2019 KC Motorgroup announced Burdon joining its expanding international GT3 program, where they fielded the official GT3 entries for Nissan with the Nissan GT-R GT3.
-He was placed into the #35 where he joined factory Japanese Nissan drivers Tsugio Matsuda and Katsumasa Chiyo.
+He was placed into the No. 35 where he joined factory Japanese Nissan drivers Tsugio Matsuda and Katsumasa Chiyo.
 They competed in the Intercontinental GT Challenge and the Nürburgring Langstrecken Serie.
 The season kicked off with the 2019 Bathurst 12 Hour, where Burdon picked up fastest lap of the race after mechanical issue took them out of the fight for the win while battling inside the top 5 at mid race distance.
 Burdon escaped serious injury in scary crash during the 2019 24 Hours of Nürburgring after slowing for a code 60 zone on the Dottinger Hohe a lower category car was not paying attention and hit Burdon from behind with a significant impact.

 Personal life

 Burdon was born in Hobart, the capital city of Tasmania.
-He was educated at St Virgils College, a Roman Catholic boys school that puts much importance on sport.
+He was educated at St Virgils College, a Catholic boys school that puts much importance on sport.
 Graduated high school and did not complete further studies after turning full focus towards being a racing driver.